AV306/xenon/README.md

 A sample:

 - FullBright (fullbright: removes lighting effects, making everything visible, even at night)
-- HealthDisplay (Displays mobs' names and health in nameplates)
+- HealthDisplay (Displays mobs' names and health in name tags)
-- FullKeyboard (Move around without a mouse!
-Touchscreen still needed for UI interaction.
-WIP)
 - QuickChat (send a preset message with one button, commands WIP)
-- MultiQuickChat (QuickChat, but with up to 10 messages!)
+- MultiQuickChat (QuickChat, but with up to 10 messages)
 - Panorama Generator (make panoramas for resource packs!
 Incompatible with shaders unfortunately)
 - ShareLocation (share your location and dimension, not recommended for public survival servers, security WIP)
-- Australian Mode (Aussie Minecraft, approved by an actual Australian)
+- Australian Mode (Aussie Minecraft, approved by an Australian)
 - Zoom (Zoom, adjustable with the scroll wheel)
 - Halo "Red Reticle" (Makes your crosshair change color when pointing at hostile mobs, like in Halo games)
 - Debug crosshair size modification (Make the axes easier to see!)